MileHacker Logo

 Budgeting & Costs

 Costs vary significantly based on your travel style.
 The Euro (€) is the currency.
 ATMs (Distributeurs Automatiques de Billets - DAB) are available.
 Major credit cards like Visa and Mastercard are accepted almost everywhere.
-Places to exchange currency are less common.
+Currency exchange offices are less common.
 Inform your bank of travel dates to prevent card flagging.
 Tipping is not mandatory; service charge is usually included.
-Rounding up the bill for exceptional service is appreciated.
+Rounding up the bill for outstanding service is appreciated.

 Daily Cost Estimates Excluding major transport to/from Nîmes